 Actually, partners over 25 are more statistically likely to give you a stable, lasting marriage.
 It is the younger partners that are most likely to sink a marriage.
 It is a very risky and probably foolish endeavor to marry if you or your partner is under 25, even more so if both of you are.

 Vox evidentially does not always know what he talks about when giving advice on this topic.

 (To be continued.)

-*This statistical source uses alpha in the same sense as Vox does, but not beta.
+*This statistical source uses the word “alpha” in the same sense as Vox does, but not “beta”.
 Vox arranges men in at least 7 groups, of whom betas have more success with women than anyone except alphas and sigmas.
 This source use beta as the opposite of alpha.)